Forensic Scientist

 I went to a forensic lab that day and I remembered them saying something about using gas chromatography to know if it wasa suicide or done by others.
 How do they know?

-Asked by Junz almost 7 years ago
+Asked by Junz about 7 years ago

 What was it they were testing?

-Asked by :) over 6 years ago
+Asked by Adel over 6 years ago

-Asked by Junz almost 7 years ago
+Asked by Bailey almost 7 years ago